-Tunnels & encapsulation · Cloudflare Magic Transit docs
+Tunnels & encapsulation

 Magic Transit encapsulates IP packets destined for your network and transmits them across the GRE tunnels to your tunnel endpoint router, which decapsulates the packets and sends them to your internal network.

-This diagram illustrates how Magic Transit encapsulates packets at the Cloudflare edge and transmits them to a customer’s tunnel endpoint router (Acme in this example):
+In the diagram below, Magic Transit encapsulates packets at the Cloudflare edge and transmits them to a customer’s — Acme for example — tunnel endpoint router.

 Anycast GRE